deusx7/Host_Detector/README.md

-# Host Detector
+# Ping Sweeper
-This is a script used for detecting live hosts on a network
+This is a script used for detecting live hosts on a network using ping